Oxford Industries, Inc. (OXM) CEO Thomas Chubb on Q1 2020 Results - Earnings Call Transcript

 Dana Telsey

 When you think of the complexion of the second quarter, could the sales decline in the second quarter be as great as the first and then the SG&A reduction helped to make up for it?
-And my last question is, what permanent changes and how you run the business is coming out of this?
+And my last question is, what permanent changes in how you run the business is coming out of this?

 Scott Grassmyer

 I'll take that on the SG&A, that's correct.
-When you remember, first quarter, we shipped in most -- a lot of wholesale in the first quarter early.
+One thing I remember, first quarter, we shipped in most -- a lot of wholesale in the first quarter early.
 Now wholesales really -- we don't expect a whole lot of life second quarter in wholesale.
 So we -- the sales decline, it could be as big as first quarter.
 I mean, it's obviously very difficult to project.
 And -- but we do see a significant decrease in sales.
 And as you said, the SG&A helping offset that.

 Thomas Chubb

 Yes.
 In terms of the way that the business will permanently change, Dana, I think it's really -- that wholesale probably is going to continue to decline and it's important to us.
-E-com is going to continue its rise to sort of the center of our world and stores will be a very important -- our own stores will be a very important part of that.
-I think we are making great progress towards being truly omni-channel with sort of a single view of the customer and single view of inventory, the ability to fulfill demand from anywhere with inventory from anywhere, we're making great progress on those things.
+E-comm is going to continue its rise to sort of the center of our world and stores will be a very important -- our own stores will be a very important part of that.
+I think we are making great progress towards being truly omni-channel with sort of a single view of the customer and single view of the inventory, the ability to fulfill demand from anywhere with inventory from anywhere, we're making great progress on those things.
 Most of that was in works already.
 It's just that the quarantine, the shutdown have really just accelerated trends that were already happening.

 Operator